 Like any industry, HVAC manufacturing changes over time.
 When new approaches are discovered, new materials become available, or old methods are less than ideal, people move forward.
 And in recent years, there have been some exciting changes in the world of air conditioners and heat pumps!
+If you’re considering switching to a modern ductless mini split, now is a great time to explore your options.

 Multi-phase compressors, variable-speed fans, and new ways of constructing coils have all improved AC and heat pump efficiency and made it possible to save a lot of energy.
 And there’s a new change coming that you should know about.
 The type of refrigerant being used in AC and heat pump systems is changing.
 Why?
 How will it affect you?
 We’ll tell you all about it.

 The coils of heat pumps and air conditioners contain refrigerant, a chemical compound which is able to absorb and release heat by changing phases from a liquid to a gas and back again.
 As it flows through the system, it can move heat from place to place, carrying it outdoors during hot weather and, in the case of a heat pump, carrying it in when the weather is chilly.
+If you’re considering an upgrade, choosing a heat pump may offer both performance and energy advantages.

 This substance is not like fuel or oil.
 It does not get used up during the process, it simply moves through a closed loop.
 However, if the coils are damaged, the refrigerant can leak out.
 This prevents the system from working properly, leading to wasted energy and poor performance, so leaks need to be patched promptly and the refrigerant refilled.

-Changes in Refrigerant
+Upcoming Refrigerant Changes in 2025

 Many years ago, the refrigerant chemicals used in air conditioners as well as refrigerators and freezers were chlorofluorocarbons or CFCs like Freon.
 CFCs caused a lot of environmental harm, in particular to the ozone layer.
 To reduce this harm, manufacturers started using hydrochlorofluorocarbons.
 The most common was R-22.